LeviGaming1248/MFNVR/README.md

 # DISCLAIMER

-This project was developed entirely using AI-assisted code generation with Codex.
+This project was developed entirely using AI code generation with Codex.
 None of the source code has been manually written or reviewed by a human.
 As a result, the code may contain bugs, security issues, performance problems, or other unintended behavior.

 Use this project at your own risk.
 Code reviews, bug reports, testing feedback, and pull requests are welcome to help improve its quality and reliability.